 Relationships are stuff life is made of.
 We develop relationships with people in different ways and these relationships can be nurturing, constructive, motivational, deflating, or demoralizing.
 Each relationship is different.
 Some relationships are easy and obvious, others take work.
-If you are like me, you like to avoid confrontation and you may back away from hard conversations, but sometimes it is necessary.
-Today, I am privileged to share an excerpt from Sandi Krakowski’s new book, #BEMORE, on the subject of relationships and dealing with the tough stuff.
+If you are like me, you like to avoid confrontation and you may back away from the tough stuff.
+However, it is important to know how to have hard conversations when necessary.
+Today, I am privileged to share an excerpt from Sandi Krakowski‘s new book, #BEMORE, on the subject of relationships and dealing with the tough stuff.

 How To Live A Powerful Life And Tend To Your Relationships

-Throughout #BEMORE she shares what wisdom she’s learned as a wife, mother, and business owner.
+Throughout the #BEMORE book (affiliate link) she shares what wisdom she’s learned as a wife, mother, and business owner.
 Sandi’s story is one of pain and heartbreak followed by redemption and learning. #BEMORE is an inspiring guide to creating your powerful life.
-Sandi has been named a Top 20 Online Marketing Influencer of 2014, a Top 20 Women Social Media Influencer, and a Top 50 Social Media Power Influencer by Forbes.
+Sandi has been named a Top 20 Online Marketing Influencer, a Top 20 Women Social Media Influencer, and a Top 50 Social Media Power Influencer by Forbes.
 Sandi is passionate about using her skill set to not only help businesses reach their full potential, but to also encourage and motivate individuals to do the same.